mewpull/xcs-in-go/README.md

 All of the documents for the XCS repositories are based upon a common template.
 For this reason, there may be substantial overlap between documents.

+## Licensing ##

+Please read this file fully before copying or using the code anywhere.
+Questions can be raised through creation of an 'issue' on GitHub.

+The code written for this project is tri-licensed, under the CC0, MIT and Apache 2.0 licenses.

+This means that you can select and use one of these licenses, i.e. CC0 or MIT or Apache 2.0.
+You do not have to use all three licenses at once.

+Clear attribution is strongly preferred (but not enforced by CC0).

+This project uses additional external packages.
+The code of these external packages is clearly not covered by the above license(s).
+Each package pulled in is subject to its own license.

+As explained within the README, this implementation of the XCS (eXtended Classifier System) algorithm is based on [Butz, M. V., & Wilson, S. W. (2000, September).
+An algorithmic description of XCS.
+In International Workshop on Learning Classifier Systems (pp. 253-272).
+Springer, Berlin, Heidelberg].
+Permission to use the algorithm description within the above paper as a base for the present work was sought and received from Springer (personal communication, 2020-07-07).

 ## References ##